eficode-academy/oidc-oauth2-katas/authorization-code-flow.md

-# Confidential Client with Authorization Code Flow - Part 1
+# Authorization Code Flow - Part 1

 ## Learning Goals

-- Hands-on with the HTTP requests and responses of the authorization code flow
+- high-level hands-on with the authorization code flow
-- Configure a confidential client to work with an OIDC identity provider
+- Configure a client to work with an OIDC identity provider
 - Using the OIDC discovery endpoint
 - Decoding ID-tokens/JWTs